Volunteer Easement Monitor Program

 Volunteer Easement Monitors assist the Forest Society's Easement Stewardship staff by monitoring 2-5 conservation easement properties each year.
 These properties are not typically owned by the Forest Society, but we hold conservation restrictions on them which limit development and need to be upheld and monitored annually.
 Volunteer Easement Monitors will complete a 1-day training covering history/mission of the Forest Society, the basics of easement deeds and terms, use of a GPS tablet/smartphone app, and boundary navigation by survey and compass.
 Following this training, 2-5 easement properties are assigned to each volunteer to monitor annually.

 We are currently looking for new Volunteer Easment Monitors in the following regions/towns (see below).
-The training date is TBD in Spring 2019.
+The 2019 training is scheduled for Friday May 3rd, from 9am-4pm in Concord, NH.
 Please contact Carrie Deegan at firstname.lastname@example.org if you are intersted in finding out more!

 - Deering area